-The property has been altered and extended to form the current layout and accommodation, including the addition of a substantial rear extension.
-It should be confirmed that all necessary permissions have been obtained, including listed building consents.
+The property has been altered and extended to form the current layout and accommodation including the addition of a substantial side extension, the addition of a conservatory and the installation of patio/bi-fold doors.
+It should be confirmed that all necessary permissions have been obtained.